Car & Truck Batteries

 Car batteries last longer in cold climates than in warm.
 Cold starts put a greater demand on batteries, but heat is a big factor in car battery life.
-We can test you battery for how well it holds a charge and to estimate how much life it has left.
-At Willoughby Hills Auto Repair in Willoughby Hills we install quality NAPA replacement parts.
-Give us a call at 440-497-0999 and let us help keep you safely and economically on the road.
+We can test your battery for how well it holds a charge and estimate how much life it has left.
+At Willoughby Hills Auto Repair in Willoughby Hills, we install quality NAPA replacement parts.
+Give us a call today, and let us help keep you safely and economically on the road.

 Willoughby Hills Auto Repair Tech Question On Your Battery

 I’m David in Willoughby, Ohio.
 For the last year and a half, I’ve had some battery problems.
 I had trouble starting my car, so I bought a new battery at a parts store in Willoughby, OH.
 At first, everything was fine, then about six months later I had problems starting my car again, so I got a new battery.
 Again, everything was fine for another five or six months, then I had trouble starting my car again.
 I went to get another battery, and the parts guy said, why do you need another battery?
 Weren’t you in a few months ago?
 So he tested my battery, and it was OK.
 Apparently, I’ve been replacing good batteries.
 What’s wrong with my car?

 Look, we can’t fault David for not knowing what’s wrong with his car – he just didn’t have enough important information.
 And frankly, neither do I.